DssFactory/DssFactory.github.io/_services/DecisionSupportSystem.md

 intro_image_hide_on_mobile: false
 ---

-**DssFactory can provide customized Decision Support System**
+**Let's make our choice!**

-A Decision Support System (DSS) is interactive software-based systems intended to help decision-makers compile useful information from a combination of raw data, documents, and personal knowledge, or business models to identify and solve problems and make decisions.
-DSS attempts to combine the use of models or analytic techniques with traditional data access and retrieval functions.
-DSS specifically focuses on features that make them easy to use by non-computer-proficient people in an interactive mode, and DSS emphasizes flexibility and adaptability to accommodate changes in the environment and the decision-making approach of the user.
+A Decision Support System (DSS) is an interactive, software-based tool designed to assist decision-makers by integrating data, documents, expert knowledge, and business models to identify issues and support informed decision-making.
+It combines analytical models with data retrieval capabilities, emphasizing user-friendly interfaces for those without technical expertise.
+DSS platforms are designed to be flexible and adaptable, allowing them to evolve with changing environments and user needs.

 ## Our service:

-DssFactory can help decision makers to make better decisions by providing them with information and analysis.
-Thus decision makers can save time and money by our service.
+DssFactory supports decision-makers by delivering valuable information and in-depth analysis, enabling more informed and effective choices.

 1. Model-driven DSS: These DSSs use mathematical models to represent the problem being solved.
 The models are used to generate solutions to the problem.
 2. Data-driven DSS: These DSSs use data to make decisions.
 The data is used to identify patterns and trends that can be used to make predictions or decisions.